LTUC/amman-dotnet-401d2/Curriculum/Class09/facilitator/Resources/Recursion.md

 - First, if the input value is equal to zero, the algorithm will return 1.
-- If the input is not zero, the algorithm returns the number n times the factoiral of n-1.
+- If the input is not zero, the algorithm returns the number n times the factorial of n-1.
-- Very simple algorithm, but it demonstrates two impotant features taht all recursive algorithms must have
+- Very simple algorithm, but it demonstrates two important features that all recursive algorithms must have
 	1. Each time a method executes, it reduces the current problem to a smaller instance of the same problem and then calls itself to solve the smaller problem.
 		- in this example, the method reduces the problem by computing n! to the problem of computing (n-1)! and then multiplying by n.